Xunnamius/symbiote/docs/types/jest.patched/namespaces/jest/interfaces/Matchers.md

 > **toIncludeAllPartialMembers**\<`E`\>(`members`): `R`

-Defined in: node\_modules/jest-extended/types/index.d.ts:503
+Defined in: node\_modules/jest-extended/types/index.d.ts:536

-Use `.toIncludeAllPartialMembers` when checking if an `Array` contains all of the same partial members of a given set.
+Use `.toIncludeAllPartialMembers` when checking if an `Array` contains all the same partial members of a given set.

 #### Type Parameters